COVID RISK ASSESSMENT PLEASE READ STATEMENT BELOW 7th Feb 2022

 Our cleaners have been provided with gloves and disposable aprons.
 Before you arrive they have been asked to open the windows and wipe down all the surfaces in the kitchen, bathroom, shower, the door handles, bannisters and other obvious touch points with disinfectant.
 They will also make sure that all rubbish is disposed of and the bins inside and outdoors are wiped with disinfectant.
 The beds will be lightly sprayed with a Dettol disinfectant mist.
 But there is a limit to what can be done with all the soft furnishings (curtains, cushion covers, settees, carpets etc) or the books and puzzles available, albeit these are all a low risk.

 You will find the house unlocked with the keys in the door or on the dining table.
 The cleaner will disinfect these between guests.
 Ideally, there will be no direct contact between our cleaners and the guests, as guests are invited to arrive after 3pm when the cleaner will have left.
 Should you have some emergency – plumbing, electrical etc – during your stay there are telephone numbers for the local tradespeople.
 Derek, our caretaker, lives close by in Hugh Town.
-But he is now in his 70s and if you need to liaise with someone in the first instance about an emergency you are best to contact us on 0771 147 9841.
+If you need to liaise with someone in the first instance about an emergency you are best to contact him on 07796 564551 or us on 0771 147 9841.

-Similarly, in the unlikely event that any of you become ill with coronavirus during your stay, please start by phoning 111 and then inform us on 0771 147 9841.
+Similarly, in the unlikely event that any of you become ill with coronavirus during your stay, please start by phoning 111.
+The telephone number for the local Covid testing service is 01626 204950 or see the website above.
+Please also inform us on 0771 147 9841.
 You will need to quarantine at the house.
-Should you test positive for Coronavirus, the Council have instituted a scheme for those with mild symptoms to transport you and your party by charter back to the mainland.
 If you are more seriously ill-disposed then NHS services will care for you as they normally would, including emergency arrangements to evacuate you back to the mainland.
 However, can we reiterate the advisability of taking out insurance which would cover any period you need to stay on at the property beyond your booked term.
 Obviously, we will need to make alternative arrangements for incoming guests and organise a deep clean after you leave.

 We have always asked guests to leave the house in the condition in which they find it.
 This obviously does not mean that we expect you to do a thorough clean before our cleaner arrives!
 However, we would expect guests to wipe down surfaces as you will have been doing in your own home during lockdown as a precautionary measure against coronavirus.
 You will find plentiful supplies of soap, hand sanitiser and disinfectant in the house for handwashing and cleaning.